 Minesweeper can be played online or offline, and there are many different versions of the game with varying levels of difficulty.

-The most common way is to play with flags.
-In this variation, the player can mark squares that they believe contain mines.
+Flagging with Confidence: The player can mark squares that they believe contain mines.
 Once all of the mines have been found and flagged, the player wins the game.

 You can play Minesweeper online for free on this page below, but we recommend you understand the game procedure first only then start the game –